hauner/grails-cucumber/README.md

 # What's this? #

-grails-cucumber is a [Grails](http://grails.org) plugin for [Cucumber](http://cukes.info).
+grails-cucumber-jvm is a [Grails](http://grails.org) plugin for [Cucumber](http://cukes.info).

 ## Goals ##

-* integrate cucumber (via cuke4duke) into the grails test runner as a grails test type "cucumber" and run the cucumber scenarios with `grails test-app`
+* integrate cucumber (via cucumber-jvm) into the grails test runner as a grails test type "cucumber" to run cucumber scenarios via `grails test-app`
 * use [Geb](http://www.gebish.org/) in cucumber (groovy) steps definitions